alessandrakeeler/coe332_askeeler/homework03/README.md

 ### Getting started!
-1. Download the turbidity data from [this link](https://raw.githubusercontent.com/wjallen/turbidity/main/turbidity_data.json)
+1. Download the turbidity data from [this link](https://raw.githubusercontent.com/wjallen/turbidity/main/turbidity_data.json) Or by running
+     ``` wget https://raw.githubusercontent.com/wjallen/turbidity/main/turbidity_data.json ``` in the homework_03 directory
-2. Place it in the */homework_03* folder, and name it turbidity_data.json
+3. Place it in the */homework_03* folder, and name it turbidity_data.json

 ### Functions